 What is Data Modeling in Power BI?

 Often times, we get the data in multiple tables and connect these tables together, and creating a relationship between them is called “Data Modeling.”
-By creating a relationship between tables we insist the Power BI know how these tables are connected to each other and create reports from different fields of different tables using Power BI Data Modeling.
-This is one of the key strength of Power BI because it not necessarily demands all the data to be in a single table rather you can have data in different tables and define a relationship between those tables with a common column.
+By creating a relationship between tables, we insist the Power BI know how these tables are connected to each other and create reports from different fields of different tables using Power BI Data Modeling.
+This is one of the key strengths of Power BI because it not necessarily demands all the data to be in a single table rather, you can have data in different tables and define a relationship between those tables with a common column.

 Create Data Modeling in Power BI

-To create a relationship between data table in power bi you need data tables to work on and I have below three tables to work with named as “Sales Table, City Table, and Manager Table” respectively.
+To create a relationship between data table in power bi, you need data tables to work on and I have below three tables to work with named “Sales Table, City Table, and Manager Table,” respectively.